Kaviselvan-SJ/Jsx_motors/README.md

-# 🚗 JSX Motors - Online Car and Spare Parts Management System
+# 🚗 JSX Motors - Online Car and Spare Parts shop

 ## 📘 Objective
 JSX Motors is a web-based application that allows users to browse, search, and purchase cars and spare parts online.